vtex-apps/order-placed/docs/README.md

 #### `order-placed`

 Main block, responsible for rendering the whole order placed page.

-**Composition:**

-The main order placed block accepts the following blocks:
+It accepts the following blocks:

 - `op-header`
 - `op-order-list`